-It is the total number of units delivered with each injection that determines the degree and duration rather than the volume of liquid injected.
-For example, it takes about 20 units to relax the average woman's frown muscles adequately for a full three months whether it's delivered in 1 cc or 4 cc of saline.
-The potential problem with using larger volumes is that the medication may spread farther than desired.
+The number of units delivered with each injection determines the degree and duration of results.
+For example, with Botox® Cosmetic, it takes about 20 units to relax the average woman's frown muscles adequately for a full three months but using 40 units can produce up to six months of relaxation.

-There's a lot of variation in how many units of Botox® or Dysport™ each person needs depending on the size and distribution of their muscles.
+There's a lot of variation in how many units of neuromodulator each person needs depending on the size and distribution of their muscles.
 In general, most women will need about 60 to 70 units of Botox to relax the three most commonly treated areas ( foreheads, frown lines, and crow’s feet).
-Men usually need up to 50% more units than women because of the larger size & strength of their corresponding facial muscles.
-Obviously people who are just starting to have moving lines need a much lower number of units per area.
+Men usually need up 25-50% more units than women for each area because of the larger size & strength of their corresponding facial muscles.

 The Difference Between Charging by the Unit or Charging by the Area

-There's nothing wrong with paying by the area & many practices price their Botox® this way because it’s more convenient than adding up each unit with each treatment but it’s a good idea to find out how many units are included in the price.
+There's nothing wrong with paying by the area & many practices price their neuromodulator treatments this way because it’s more convenient than charging by the unit with each treatment, but you may not be getting the number of units that will give you the best results.

 Beware of Cut-Rate Products

-The price for Botox® at Skinspirations ranges from $9 to $12 a unit, and Dysport™ ranges from $3.20 to $4.80 a unit, depending on how many units are purchased.
+Prices for Botox® and Jeauveau at Skinspirations ranges from $9 to $12 a unit, and Dysport™ ranges from $3.60 to $4.80 a unit, depending on how many units are purchased.
 Dysport™ usually requires 2.5 times as many units as Botox®.

-Come into our office soon for a free consultation or call us at 727-571-1923 to learn more about how you can use Botox® or Dysport™ treatments to smooth out those facial muscle lines.
+Come into our office soon for a free consultation or call us at 727-571-1923 to learn more about how you can use muscle relaxing treatments to smooth wrinkles and lift features.